YuriyGuts/ucu-nlp-workshop/README.md

 **3. Run the environment.**

-The environment will mount your local data folder inside the container filesystem.
+The environment will mount your local data folder on the container filesystem (`/mnt/data`).
 Assuming you'd like to use the `notebooks` directory from this repo, run:

 ```